 Getting in touch

-We are interested in hearing about the work you’re doing around community engagement and EU Exit.
+We are interested in hearing about the work you’re doing around community engagement and Brexit.
 If you are interested in sharing your case studies, please email us at EUExit-Communities@communities.gov.uk.
 Please add “Community Engagement Guidance” in the subject line.